solana-labs/solana/docs/src/staking.md

 and token holders' financial incentives, which in turn help keeps the network secure, robust and performing at its best.

-## How do I stake my SAFE tokens?
+## How do I stake my SOL tokens?
-In order to stake tokens on Safecoin, you first will need to transfer some SAFE into a wallet that supports staking, then follow the steps or instructions provided by the wallet to create a stake account and delegate your stake.
+In order to stake tokens on Safecoin, you first will need to transfer some SOL into a wallet that supports staking, then follow the steps or instructions provided by the wallet to create a stake account and delegate your stake.
 Different wallets will vary slightly in their process for this but the general